Updated: September 23, 2017

-Jasberry rice is one product… but, we also use Jasberry as the raw material for other product that we create.
+Jasberry rice is one product… but, we also use Jasberry as the raw material for other products that we create.
 We believe that selling rice itself is not enough… rice market is very tough.
 And it doesn’t matter if it’s healthy or it has antioxidant.
 It’s still rice.

 People will not pay a lot of money for it.
 It’s not coffee… it’s not cocoa… so we… we worked a lot on product development.
-Right now we have a range of what we call gluten free organic super pasta where Jasberry rice is used as a raw material… we are increasing the scale of our operation not just with one product but with several product… also to reduce the risk in the case that we cannot sell… you know one of the product.
+Right now we have a range of what we call gluten free organic super pasta where Jasberry rice is used as a raw material… we are increasing the scale of our operation not just with one product but with several products… also to reduce the risk in the case that we cannot sell… you know one of the products.

-We should encourage more organizations to be more conscious of the impact that they have and I think every company have a responsibility to a level for society and for the environment as well as to the consumer of course.
+We should encourage more organizations to be more conscious of the impact that they have, and I think every company have a responsibility to a level for society and for the environment as well as to the consumer of course.

 CHUNG: Are you the only company so far that are helping farmers from a social enterprise perspective in Thailand?

 Even on the farm level we use innovation to get increased yield for the farmer, to reduce cost.
 So innovation is so important for social enterprise to remain even competitive then we also hope that once you know… we get a bit bigger and we become more systematic and we’re able to share those know-how with other country … like Indonesia… like Philippines with their farmers.
-But we would be happy to really work with any you know rice companies because we feel that if they’re helping the farmers that they work with…then that’s good.
+But we would be happy to really work with any, you know, rice companies because we feel that if they’re helping the farmers that they work with…then that’s good.

 CHUNG: Now as a consumer, where can I buy your products?